top of page

 I’m a nice girl from Indiana.

 Do you know how many types of lives you’re allowed to live when you’re a nice girl from Indiana?
-One.

 They don’t care that I’m graduating summa cum laude.
 They don’t care that I’ve got an MFA lined up at NYU.
 They don’t even care that I won all my college money at Miss Teen Indiana, for Christ’s sake.
 No. The only thing my town, my family seems to care about is that I met the love of my life at freshman orientation and we got engaged at the ripe old age of twenty-two.
 I love Eric, I don’t regret him.
 But there’s part of me that feels like no matter what else I do with my life, every step I take down that aisle, they get to think they won.
 And the worst part is maybe they did.
+I work twice as hard for half the credit to--

 Do you know what it’s like?